Rockies vs. Tigers Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded 77 hits with 20 doubles, three triples, 12 home runs and 36 walks.
-He has driven in 41 runs with four stolen bases.
+- McMahon has 79 hits with 20 doubles, three triples, 12 home runs, 37 walks and 41 RBI.
+He's also stolen four bases.

-- McMahon hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .235 with a walk.
+- McMahon has picked up at least one hit in five games in a row.
+During his last five outings he is batting .333 with two walks.

 McMahon Recent Games